synqs/rp_awg/control/readme.md

-### These files need to be in current dictionary when executing code
+### These files need to be in current working dictionary when executing code